openannotation/annotator/README.rst

 |Build Matrix|

+This project is no longer maintained here: it has moved to https://annotator.apache.org/ .

 Annotator is a JavaScript library for building annotation applications in browsers.
 It provides a set of interoperable tools for annotating content in webpages.
 For a simple demonstration, visit the `Annotator home page`_ or